-- a.
-All employees hired on or after January 1, 2020, shall advance within a pay grade as follows, provided the minimum performance score requirement is met in accordance with Section 1 above: - Step Required Service Time - 1-4 Progress to the next higher step following six months of service at the current salary step - 5-14 Progress to the next higher step following twelve months of service at the current salary step - 2.
-Supervisors will discuss performance expectations and areas of improvement with an employee whose performance is below the required standard level necessary for step advancement as early as possible to allow time for the employee to improve before the date of advancement. - 3.
+5-top step Progress to the next higher step following twelve months of service at the current salary step

+- 3. Supervisors will discuss performance expectations and areas of improvement with an employee whose performance is below the required standard level necessary for step advancement as early as possible to allow time for the employee to improve before the date of advancement. - 4.
 Employees are encouraged to be active participants in the evaluation process.
-The employee may include comments in response to their evaluation and the comments shall become a permanent part of the employee's personnel file. - 4.
-At the discretion of the Employing Official, if an employee does not meet the score requirement to be eligible for a step increase, then the employee will not receive a step increase; provided, however, the employee will be re-evaluated in 60-180 days to determine if the required score has been reached.
-If the employee receives an evaluation score that meets the score requirements at a later date, the employee shall be granted the step increase effective on the date that they meet the score requirements. - 5.
-The step increment date shall be adjusted when an employee returns from leave without pay in excess of thirty (30) calendar days to reflect the period of unpaid leave. - 6.
-All step progressions and automatic promotions shall be subject to the certifications and requirements listed in Appendix C (Position Certifications and Requirements).
+The employee may include comments in response to their evaluation and the comments will become a permanent part of the employee's personnel file. - 5.
+At the discretion of the Employing Official, if an employee does not meet the requirements to be eligible for a step increase, then the employee will not receive a step increase; provided, however, the employee will be reevaluated in 60-180 days to determine if the requirements have been reached.
+If the employee receives an evaluation that meets the requirements at a later date, the employee will be granted the step increase effective on the date that they meet the requirements. - 6.
+The step increment date will be adjusted when an employee returns from leave without pay in excess of one (1) month to reflect the period of unpaid leave. - 7.
+All step progressions and automatic promotions will be subject to the certifications and requirements listed in Appendix B (Position Certifications and Requirements). - 8.

-- 7. Effective with the new salary structure and step progression detailed in KC-004-15-B, those employees in the Maintenance and Operations Specialist classification who are members of the Operating Engineers (hereinafter "Employees"), Local 302 shall receive a sixty cent (\$0.60) per hour increase in their base wage rate, subject to the following conditions: - a.
-Employees must be members of Local 302 as of the date of the ratification of the KC-004-15-B agreement; and - b.
-Employees must have been on Step 14 of the wage matrix for at least twelve (12) months; and - c.
-Employees must have received a satisfactory performance evaluation as set forth in Article 19 (Wages) of the collective bargaining agreement. - 8.
 Pay Rate Upon Promotion.
-For promotional appointments, the employee's hourly rate for the position into which the employee is promoted shall be at least 2.5% greater than the employee's hourly rate at the formerly held position.
-If the employee was to receive a step increase within 90 days, that hourly rate shall be considered into the hourly rate for the new position.
-Appointment upon promotion at Step 7 or above on the pay grade must be approved in writing by the County Administrator if the increase is more than 5%.
+For promotional appointments, the employee's hourly rate for the position into which the employee is promoted will be at least 2.5% greater than the employee's hourly rate at the formerly held position.
+If the employee was to receive a step increase within 90 days, that hourly rate will be considered into the hourly rate for the new position.
+Employing Officials have the authority to offer up to Step 6 of the applicable pay grade.
+Appointment at Step 7 or above on the pay grade must be approved in writing by the County Administrator.